mixophrygian/ct-blog/tasks.md

 #Project Roadmap
+5/28:
+  -Delete entries from mysql

+  -set up authenticated calls to mysql api with auth_token for -create
+  	-fetch
+  	-save
+  	-delete

+  -consider affiliating user id to auth0 account as meta data

+  -search all "TODO"s in app
+  -check github issues

 3/20:
   -see about deep linking on aws - why is it broken -see about webpack bundle prod - why does it break.